Water is one of the most important resources we have. And water efficiency is a very important topic when it comes to

 Water efficiency is everyone’s responsibility!

 An important part of the success of the Danish water management system comes from the effort of the population.
-By making few consumption changes, the Danish water consumption has decreased by 15% over the last 10 years.
-This far, the individual Dane only consumes an average of 104 liters of water per day.
+By making a few changes, the Danish water consumption has decreased by 15% over the last 10 years.
+At this point, every Dane only consumes an average of 104 liters of water per day.

-Water savings result from a combination of water saving campaigns with simple measures such as new installations of showers and toilets.
+Water savings result from a combination of water saving campaigns, such as new installations of showers and toilets.

-It is easy to recognise that each one of us as individuals, citizens, hairdressers or salon owners have a role in protecting this precious resource.
-Everyone knows that in the hairdressing craft, water expenditure can rapidly escalate.
+It is easy to recognise that each one of us as individuals, citizens, hairdressers or salonowners have a role in protecting this precious resource.
+Everyone knows that in the hairdressing craft, water consumption can be a problem.

 Thinking about this, we came up with some tips that you can use to save water in your hair salon.

 Have a look and take some notes!

-Turn off the water when not in use (e.g.between shampoo and hair conditioner, or while doing hair treatments) and remind your co-workers to do it as well.
+Turn off the water when not in use (between shampoo and conditioner, or while doing hair treatments), and remind your co-workers to do the same.

 Regularly check for and repair leaks in your hair salon.